FreeMove - Transdisciplinary exploration of privacy-aware provision of movement data for sustainable urban mobility

 The transdisciplinary BMBF-funded research project "FreeMove" aims to develop recommendations for the privacy-compliant collection, processing and provision of mobility data.
 "FreeMove" will use representative case studies from the field of urban mobility to develop a holistic conceptual framework.
 This framework is set to determine and map the multifaceted requirements for the fairest, most useful, most secure, and most comprehensible provision of movement data.

-As part of this transdisciplinary project, the research group Human-Centered Computing (HCC) is responsible for the design of novel interaction concepts for Human-Centered Privacy and Security and their implementation in the form of interactive software prototypes.
-In close collaboration with other current research projects at HCC, FreeMove will also contribute to the establishment of a value-oriented approach to software development.
+As part of this transdisciplinary project, the Human-Centered Computing (HCC) Research Group is responsible for the design of novel interaction concepts for Human-Centered Privacy and Security and their implementation in the form of interactive software prototypes.
+In close collaboration with other current research projects at the HCC Research Group, FreeMove will also contribute to the establishment of a value-oriented approach to software development.

 - Technologiestiftung Berlin (TSB)